new-mikha/HG-UV79/README.md

 Manual for the Lanchonlh HG-UV79 radio.

+## Pre-face

-#### DISCLAIMER: this write-up can be inaccurate - there could be translation mistakes or any other errors.
-Also, the radio model is subject to change, in regard to either software, hardware, or any other charactertics.
+**DISCLAIMER: This write-up can be inaccurate - there could be translation mistakes or any other errors.
+Also, the radio model is subject to change, in regard to either software, hardware, or any other charactertics.**

-View the scan of the original manual in the `original-manual-scan` directory.

-## Please note that it's not a direct translation - it's more like *How-To*'s for English-speaking users.
+**Please note that it's not a direct translation - it's more like *How-To*'s for English-speaking users.** View the scan of the original manual in the `original-manual-scan` directory.

+## How-to's, specs, pics

 ### - First things first - how to switch the interface to English